wp-plugins/spider-random-post/readme.txt

 Spider Random Post allows you to show posts in a random order in a sidebar.
 You can display simultaneously as many random posts as you need.

 == Description ==
+Display random posts on the sidebar from the same category.
+You can choose the number of posts and the different effects available.
+Try for free!

 Spider [Random Post](http://web-dorado.com/products/wordpress-random-post.html)

 Spider Random Post plugin is a small but very smart solution for your WordPress web site.
 WordPress Random Post allows you to show posts in a random order in a sidebar.
 You can display simultaneously as many random posts as you need with chosen effect and delay time.